HeadRank: Decoding-Free Passage Reranking via Preference-Aligned Attention Heads

 \subsection{Deep Analysis}

-\paragraph{Attention Homogenization Across Methods and Scales.} How pervasive is score flatlining in the middle zone, and does any method escape it?
-Figure~\ref{fig:heatmap_triad} diagnoses this across five methods, eight datasets, and three scales using middle-zone normalized standard deviation.
-ICR rows are near-white throughout---its scoring function flatlines completely---while NIAH and CoRe recover only marginal variance and QR-R improves moderately. \textbf{HeadRank} occupies the darkest row under all 24 conditions, with the margin widening at 4B.
-This traces to the $\operatorname{Var}(\bm{s}_{\text{mid}})$ term in $\Omega(\bm{s}_\theta)$, which acts as a structural wedge against flatlining, while entropy gating $G_{\text{ent}}$ concentrates discriminative pressure on stable, low-entropy heads.
+\paragraph{Attention Homogenization Across Methods and Scales.} To determine the pervasiveness of score flatlining in the middle context zone and assess whether any existing method effectively mitigates it, Figure~\ref{fig:heatmap_triad} diagnoses this phenomenon across five methods, eight datasets, and three model scales using middle-zone normalized standard deviation.
+The results reveal a systemic vulnerability in baseline approaches: ICR rows remain near-white throughout, indicating a complete flatlining of its scoring function.
+Similarly, NIAH and CoRe recover only marginal variance, while QR-R exhibits moderate but inconsistent improvements.
+In stark contrast, \textbf{HeadRank} consistently occupies the darkest row across all 24 experimental conditions, with its advantage widening substantially at the 4B scale.
+This robust discriminability is directly attributable to the $\operatorname{Var}(\bm{s}_{\text{mid}})$ regularization term within $\Omega(\bm{s}_\theta)$, which serves as a structural wedge to forcibly break attention homogenization.
+Furthermore, our entropy gating mechanism, $G_{\text{ent}}$, ensures that this discriminative pressure is concentrated exclusively on stable, low-entropy heads, preventing noisy heads from dominating the variance and stabilizing the optimization process.
 Cross-dataset universality and scaling behavior are further validated in Appendix~\ref{sec:scaling_appendix}, with per-dataset radar profiles in Appendix~\ref{sec:radar_appendix}.